 English 3 surveys American Literature from pre-colonial days to the present and introduces literary and informational texts reflecting a broad range of writing.
 Major emphasis is placed on literary analysis and writing.
 Research skills are studied to help prepare the students for research papers, SAT/ACT assessments, and Senior Project.
-The course is designed to prepare students for the rigor of the South Carolina State Standards for College and Career Readiness.
+The course is based on the SC State Standards and designed to prepare students for the rigor of College and Career.